dizhaky/ZepCloud/apps/azure-rag-setup/FINAL_SUCCESS_TYPINGMIND.md

-# 🎉 TYPINGMIND RAG - FINAL SUCCESS!
+# 🎉 TYPINGMIND RAG - FINAL SUCCESS

 **Date:** October 18, 2025
 **Status:** ✅ 100% COMPLETE AND READY TO USE

 ---

 ## 🎊 CONGRATULATIONS!
-CONFIGURATION IS CORRECT!
+CONFIGURATION IS CORRECT

 Your TypingMind Azure AI Search plugin is now configured with the **correct settings**!